 Q: How can we use technology to help businesses?

 A: Technology helps us automate processes and increase efficiencies.
 This allows businesses to focus on what they’re good at.
 Technology also helps to streamline a business.
 This is especially helpful if you have a lot of transactions.
-For example, an online business can save time by using an online payment system.
+For example, an online business can save time using an online payment system.

 Top 5 Myths About Types of Business Law